I. The following conduct is prohibited by law:

 E. Possessing an open container of alcohol in a public area.

 II.
-The following additional conduct is prohibited on campus at the College:
+The following additional conduct is prohibited on campus at the university:

 A. Possessing alcohol in public.
-Public areas where alcohol is prohibited include all indoor and outdoor College property, unless an event has been approved through the College’s event registration process.
+Public areas where alcohol is prohibited include all indoor and outdoor university property, unless an event has been approved through the university’s event registration process.

 B. Participating in drinking games or progressive drinking parties by students or guests.